segfault24/esiclient/EsiClient/docs/CorporationApi.md

 Get corporation members

-Return the current member list of a corporation, the token&#39;s character need to be a member of the corporation.  --- Alternate route: &#x60;/v1/corporations/{corporation_id}/shareholders/&#x60;  Alternate route: &#x60;/legacy/corporations/{corporation_id}/shareholders/&#x60;  Alternate route: &#x60;/dev/corporations/{corporation_id}/shareholders/&#x60;  --- This route is cached for up to 3600 seconds
+Return the current member list of a corporation, the token&#39;s character need to be a member of the corporation.  ---  This route is cached for up to 3600 seconds

 ### Example
 ```java